Osmodium/PathfinderTextToSpeechMod/README.md

 *If you find issues or would like to request features, please use the issues tracker in GitHub [here](https://github.com/Osmodium/PathfinderTextToSpeechMod/issues)*

+#### Limitations:
  - Only works on Windows, since it utilizes the built-in accessibility tool "SAPI" in Windows.
- - No stopping of voice implemented yet.
+ - There's currently a bug in the base game where sub-menus in the Encyclopedia disappears at times, this is not due to this mod.

+#### Issues todo:
  - Pressing multiple times queues the text to be spoken after the current one has played through.
- - There's currently a bug in the base game where sub-menus in the Encyclopedia disappears at times, this is not due to this mod.
+ - No stopping of voice.
- - No support for full screen text (events) yet.
-Working on it.
+ - No support for chapter changes (although they seem to be narrated).
- - No support for chapter changes.
-Working on it.
+ - No support for tutorial popups.

 ### How to use